cafecafe/puppeteer-memory-leak-checker/README.md

 screen
 ```

-- connect in a separate window
+- connect with Putty in a separate window
 - in the first window run `node index.js --tagprocess` --tagprocess here is a fake argument just to track the process later
 - in the second window run `node drawramonchart.js 'tagprocess'` or `node drawramonchart.js 'tagprocess|chrome'`
 - `RAMChart_tagprocess.png` or `RAMChart_tagprocess_or_chrome.png` png should appear